Oncology Hospital Medicine (Inpatient Care)

 You can have peace of mind knowing that your inpatient oncology team will make any decisions about your care goals and treatment plan in close collaboration with your primary medical oncologist.

-Through the partnership of Dana-Farber Cancer Institute and Brigham and Women's Hospital (BWH) — one of the nation's leading hospitals — your inpatient oncology team has access to all of the resources of a world-class institution.
+Through the partnership of Dana-Farber Cancer Institute and Brigham and Women's Hospital (BWH), your inpatient oncology team has access to all of the resources of a world-class institution.

 Inpatient clinical services include: